Komal-Kalbhor/Flask-Tutorial-on-Hypothesis-Testing/README.md

 ### Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.

-I have created a web app in flask demonstrating the use case on hypothesis testing Currently, this app runs on my local machine at 127.0.0.1:5000 Flask version used -  1.0.2
+I have created a web app in flask demonstrating the use case on hypothesis testing.
+Currently, this app runs on my local machine at 127.0.0.1:5000 Flask version used -  1.0.2
 This application is developed on Ubuntu